Tahirbhalli/Conference-page/README.md

 ![mobile](./screen2.png)
 ![mobile](./screen3.png)

 This is the solo project for Pakistan Summit 2020.
-Which is build with HTML 5 and CSS 3 and Bootstrap 4
+Which is build with HTML 5 and CSS 3 and Bootstrap 4.

 ## Built With

 - Html,
 - CSS

+## Fonsts

+-Lato
+-cocogoose

 ## Live Demo